Reviews You Can Rely On

 Our Verdict

 The Leatherman Wingman is a slightly below-average-sized tool with an easy entry price.
-In our testing, its function and durability were above standard.
-It exceeds the competition with a couple of externally opening tools and a unique package opener.
-The Wingman is smooth and rounded when closed.
-This Leatherman's integrated pocket clip is among just a few in our test and was appreciated by many.
-Finally, the small file on the Wingman is the coarsest in our test.
-In fact, some caution is advised if you intend to use this file for nail grooming.
-This grinder removes material fast.
-If you want a basic, well-built multi-tool at a bargain, this is the one we recommend first.
+But in our testing, its function and durability punched above its price point.
+It flat-out exceeds the competition with a couple of unique and truly useful tools like a dedicated package opener, spring pliers, and a large pair of scissors.
+The Wingman is rounded when closed, but the stamped edges can wear on the inside of a pocket faster than other tools.
+The integrated pocket clip is among just a few seen in our testing and was appreciated by many.
+Finally, the small file on the Wingman is the coarsest in our testing – some caution is advised if you intend to use this file for nail grooming.
+If you want a basic, well-built multi-tool suitable for everyday carry at a bargain, this is the one we recommend first.
+If you're curious how it performed next to the rest of our test lineup, take a look at our write-up on the best multi-tools.

 REASONS TO BUY